INK-USC/G-PlanET/evaluation/readme.md

-Our evaluation requirement followed `coco-caption` as the evaluation code base.
+Our evaluation requirement followed `https://github.com/helloMickey/caption_eval` as the evaluation code base.

+First download the code in `https://github.com/helloMickey/caption_eval`.

 To evaluate, add the result path in line 171 of `split_eval_no_group.py` then run it, the formulation of the result path should be